arkizenty/awesome-piracy/readme.md

 - [/r/VPNTorrents](https://www.reddit.com/r/VPNTorrents) This is for the discussion of torrenting (and similar P2P protocols) using VPN type technology.

 ### VPN Subscription Services
-- [Private Internet Access](https://www.privateinternetaccess.com/) :star2: Hugely popular subscription-based VPN provider with a proven track record for not keeping logs
 - [Mullvad](https://mullvad.net/en/) A Bitcoin-friendly, privacy-first VPN.
 - [ProtonVPN](https://protonvpn.com/) High-speed Swiss VPN that safeguards your privacy.
-- [NordVPN](https://nordvpn.com/) With NordVPN, encrypt your online activity to protect your private data from hackers or snoopy advertisers.
 - [Windscribe](https://windscribe.com/) Simple VPN, has a free plan that gives you 10gb/mo bandwidth, paid version even has port forwarding for static IPs, privacy-focused.
-- [ExpressVPN](https://www.expressvpn.com/vpnmentor1) VPN with 256-bit encryption, 94 countries, and no logs.
-It is also rated as one of the fastest VPNs out there.

 ### Self-hosted VPNs
 - [n2n](https://github.com/ntop/n2n) Peer-to-peer VPN